jose-elias-alvarez/nvim-lsp-ts-utils/README.md

     config file that the plugin will use if it can't find a config file in the root directory.
 Set to `nil` by default.

-    Note that if you've set `formatter` to `eslint_d`, the plugin will use `eslint_config_fallback` instead.
+    Note that if you've set `formatter` to `eslint` or `eslint_d`, the plugin will use `eslint_config_fallback` instead.

-  Note that once you've enabled formatting, it'll run whenever you call either of the following commands:
+  Once you've enabled formatting, it'll run whenever you call either of the following commands:

   ```vim
   " runs asynchronously